 There are also "scammers" who may engage you in conversations, or ask for directions, or say they want to practice their English.
 Once they gain your confidence they may give you a "gift" of appreciation or offer some merchandise at a loss.
 Then you will be hit for "gas money" because their credit cards aren't being accepted or some such reason.
 They are preying on your courtesy and friendliness.
 Just say no and refuse the item.
 Of course, there are people who genuinely want to practice their English or who need directions, so don't jump to conclusions.
 You can avoid problems by not allowing the exchange to cross the boundaries of casual acquaintance.

-Don't be taken in by the mock gladiators and centurions in front of the Coliseum.
+Don't be taken in by the phoney gladiators and centurions in front of the Coliseum.
 They are there for the tourists who want to take photos with them, but they may insist on being paid an outrageous price if they see you take a picture in their vicinity.
 Again, if you feel bullied, threaten to call the police.

 Be careful of taxi prices.
 Fares within the city of Rome should never be more than 20 euros.
 Within the historic center, 7 to 15 euros is typical.
 Before entering a taxi, ask for an estimate of the fare, and if it's out of bounds, don't get in.
 There are meters on the official taxis.
 Make sure they are being used, and observe the fare from time to time.
 If a hotel or restaurant calls you a cab, or if you call yourself, the meter starts to run when the cab leaves the cab stand, so don't assume this is trick.
 Just make sure the amount on the meter when you get in is not outrageous.
 Some drivers pull a switch, claiming you gave them a five instead of a twenty, for example.
 Try to keep some small bills on hand for paying taxi drivers; it's a good way to avoid this problem altogether.
 If you only have a 20 or a 50, say the number as you give the bill to the driver.
 It's also better to get out of the taxi before paying so that you can be face to face with the driver when you pay.
 Most drivers are honest; there are drivers who will return money to you because you paid too much, and drivers who insist on reducing the fare because they made a wrong turn.
 However, fares haven't been raised since the price of gas skyrocketed, and lately a lot of new taxi licenses have been issued, so drivers are definitely feeling the pinch and the temptation is there.

-Do not allow any of this to discourage you from visiting Rome.
+do not allow any of this to discourage you from visiting Rome.
 Criminals and the downtrodden might try to use illegal means to get money from you, but Rome is in general very safe, and recently the level of safety has increased.
 If you take the precautions above, you will probably have no problems at all.
 Romans are warm and generous people, and you will enjoy their hospitality and be made to feel welcome.